DenuvoSoftwareSolutions/SiMBA/README.md

 - by simplify.py if the optional verification of simplified expressions is used.
 If this option is unused, no error is thrown even if Z3 is not installed.

 Installing Z3:
-- from  the Github repository: https://github.com/Z3Prover/z3
+- from  the Github repository: https://github.com/Z3Prover/z3, or
 - on Debian: <code>sudo apt-get install python3-z3</code>

+## License

+Copyright (c) 2022 Denuvo GmbH, released under [GPLv3](LICENSE).

 ## Contact
 - Benjamin Reichenwallner: benjamin(dot)reichenwallner(at)denuvo(dot)com